Sorak Curry is one of those most basic curries, which a vast majority of

-This one-pot vegan coconut based curry recipe was handed down to me from my mother in law and is very easily made and ready in less
+This one-pot vegan coconut-based curry recipe was handed down to me from my mother in law and is very easily made and ready in less

-You will find it being prepared in most local houses and this flavorful coconut based curry is just part of the rich portugues influenced food culture.
+You will find it being prepared in most local houses and this flavorful coconut-based curry is just part of the rich Portuguese influenced food culture.

 That is exactly why sorak is the most basic goan curry!

 Now please don't assume basic equals boring because the curry without any proteins still does pack a punch and is highly enriched with wonderful flavors, that gives you a comforting feeling.

 Some say Sorak is only prepared during monsoon because of fish scarcity, and ultimately fish rates soar in the rain flooded markets and ports.

 I wouldn't say that, however, I do admit that sorak is way more commonly prepared in goan homes during the heavy rainy season, yet you will also find a good basic coconut curry during the rest of the year.